 Hospital bound educational services are provided mainly to patients who live outside the Memphis area and who are at St. Jude for treatment.
 Patients from the Memphis area can be seen by a St. Jude teacher if they do not have access to homebound services.

 The student’s school can keep your child enrolled and place your child on home-bound status.
 Our teachers will then take the place of your child’s community teacher until you return home.
-Upon returning home, your child will have an easier transition back into the classroom or will be assigned a home-bound teacher from your community.

 We encourage the use of books and assignments from each patient’s community school.
 The St. Jude teacher assigned to work with your child will contact the community school to request books and assignments.
 Assignments can be sent to St. Jude by fax, mail or email.
 We will provide curriculum materials if it is not possible to get assignments from your child’s community school.